-Charlotte is currently a graduate medical student in her first year at Swansea University.
+Charlotte is currently a graduate medical student in her second year at Swansea University.

 Charlotte graduated from the University of Cambridge in 2013 with a degree in Natural Sciences, specialising in Genetics.
 She then went on to complete her PhD at Imperial College London, where she explored the biology behind how our chromosomes fold, organise and repair themselves.

 Charlotte has been communicating science for over five years, at several festivals including the Edinburgh Fringe and Bluedot, also at London Zoo, Kew Gardens, Imperial College, pubs and galleries across the UK.
 In addition, she runs the taboo-busting podcast Our Disgusting Planet with her friend and colleague Belle Taylor, is the resident referee for the live London improv show The No-Ball Prizes and performs across the country with the comedy panel show Agony Auncles of Science.

 Charlotte is available as a speaker, host or researcher for your event.
 Her style can range from comedic to academic, and she is comfortable pitching to a wide range of audiences.
 Charlotte also participates and leads school visits and workshops and dabbles in science journalism.

 Please do get in touch if you require a geneticist with a passion for communicating for your event, film or writing.

 Biology in Action 2017, Photo: Dr Steve Cross

 Winchester Science Festival 2016, Photo: Dr Steve Cross

 Vagina Museum, Photo: Dr Steve Cross